sherzberg/quicksync/README.rst

 v.1 - 2012-04-06
 ----------------

-This is a simple command line application that aids in syncing folders using rsync.
+This is a simple command line wrapper application that aids in syncing folders using rsync.
 The input is a file that contains the folders to sync.
 Folders must be mounted locally.
 The current testing environment syncs local folders to smb mounted shares.

-Can (should?) be setup to run with cron.
+Can be setup to run with cron.

 Requirements
 ============